ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Validating that the network is connected to the edge
 {: #shared_vcd-ops-guide-validate-network}

 Use the steps to add a static route to validate that the Organization virtual data center networks that you defined earlier are listed as static routes.
-When you click **Create (+)**, locate the **Next Hop** field and confirm that `52.117.132.2` is displayed.
+When you click **Create (+)**, locate the **Next Hop** field, and confirm that `52.117.132.2` is displayed.
 This value is the internal interface of the edge gateway.

  For more information, see [Add a static route](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1C8D8FF7-7C24-4A44-875B-04DB961FB780.html){: external}.